 - Reports teachers who are teaching with emergency or provisional credentials

 - Includes teachers who are not teaching in the subject or field for which they are certified

 - Provides state results of the national assessment in mathematics and reading every other year in grades 4 and 8

 - Provides information on school quality, climate and safety

 Review the table below listing our schools.
-For the 2019-20 school year, schools were identified using definitions and labels as required in the Every Student Succeeds Act (ESSA).
-A Targeted Support and Improvement (TSI) school is one that has at least one underperforming student subgroup.
-An Additional Targeted Support (ATS) school is one that has a student subgroup performing at the same level as the lowest 5% of all schools in the state.
-A Comprehensive Support and Improvement (CSI) school is one whose performance is in the lowest 5% of all schools in the state or has a graduation rate at or below 67%.
+For the 2021-22 school year, schools were identified based on previous years’ performance using definitions and labels as required in the Every Student Succeeds Act (ESSA).
+A Targeted Support and Improvement (TSI) school is one that had at least one underperforming student subgroup in 2018-19.
+An Additional Targeted Support (ATS) school is one that had a student subgroup performing at the same level as the lowest 5% of all schools in the state in 2017-18.
+A Comprehensive Support and Improvement (CSI) school is one whose performance was in the lowest 5% of all schools in the state or had a graduation rate at or below 67% in 2016-17.
 Some schools are not identified with any of these labels.
 In these cases, no status label is given.

 I applaud the tireless efforts of our principals, faculty and support staff in creating safe and healthy learning environments for our students and for continuing to provide an excellent education under the most trying circumstances.
 I thank our entire team for their hard work, caring and commitment to making a difference for our students every day.